-40 Order No. PSC-07-0181-FOF-WS, issued February 27, 2007, in Docket No. 060601-WS, In re: Application for alternative.
-The applicant may submit a contract for the purchase and sale of land with an unexecuted copy of the warranty deed, provided the applicant files an executed and recorded copy of the deed, or executed copy of the lease, within 30 days after the order granting the certificate.
+40 Order No. PSC-07-0181-FOF-WS, issued February 27, 2007, in Docket No. 060601-WS, In re: Application for certificates to provide water and wastewater service in Okeechobee County by Grove Utilities, Inc.

 Staff disagrees with Skyland's arguments that the lease agreements provided in Appendixes IV and VI to the Application, were provided in a form acceptable to Commission staff.
-(TR 908-909) Skyland's witness Hartman testified at hearing that the lease agreements included in the Application were for a 20-year period, which was similar to what had been accepted in the Plum Creek Timber Company cases, B & C Utilities and D & E Utilities.
-(TR 65) In the case of B & C Utilities the order indicated that the primary term was for ten years from the effective date, not 20, but for as long thereafter as water is produced in paying quantities from the leased premises.
+(TR 908-909) Skyland's witness Hartman testified at hearing that the lease agreements included in the Application were for a 20-year period, which was similar to what had been accepted in the Plum Creek Timber Company cases, B & C Utilities41 and D & E Utilities.42 (TR 65) In the case of B & C Utilities the order indicated that the primary term was for ten years from the effective date, not 20, but for as long thereafter as water is produced in paying quantities from the leased premises.
 The Commission determined that the lease agreement fulfilled the requirement of the rule because the term of the lease agreement was designed to be as long as the Utility is still charging for service.
-This is similar to other lease agreements accepted by the Commission whereby the initial term was limited, but the means to extend the lease agreement were assured.
-Witness Hartman testified that Evans and Skyland had agreed to modify the lease agreement to provide for automatic renewals on a five-year basis so that there would be no concern relative to the land.
+This is similar to other lease agreements accepted by the Commission whereby the initial term was limited, but the means to extend the lease agreement to provide for automatic renewals on a five-year basis so that there would be no concern relative to the land.
 (TR 65, 86)